runtimeverification/k/pending-documentation.md

    to indicate that configuration variable `$FOO` should be parsed in the `TEST` module, and configuration variable `$BAR` should be parsed in the `TEST2` module.
-If the user forgets to annotate the declaration with the parser attribute, only the $PGM parser will be generated.
+If the user forgets to annotate the declaration with the parser attribute, only the `$PGM` parser will be generated.

 Bison-generated parsers are extremely fast compared to `kast`, but they have some important limitations:

-* Bison parsers will always output kore.
+* Bison parsers will always output Kore.
 You can then pass the resulting AST directly to `llvm-krun` or `kore-exec` and bypass the `krun` frontend, making them very fast, but lower-level.
 * Bison parsers do not yet support macros.
 This may change in a future release.